 Page cover

-📙Deploy a .NET Core Application on Clouddley
+πŸ“™Deploy a .NET Core Application on Clouddley

 Learn how to deploy a .NET Core app on Clouddley.

-In this article, our focus will be on deploying a .NET Core application on Clouddley.
+In this article, our focus will be on deploying a .NET Corearrow-up-right application on Clouddley.
 However, before going into that, it's important to understand Clouddley.
 Clouddley is a backend infrastructure platform for your compute resources that auto-detects your runtime and deploys your application to your server (virtual machines and bare metal).
 So, let's get started!

 Prerequisites